auth0/docs/articles/connections/passwordless/index.md

 ## Passwordless with SMS and Twilio

-This Passwordless connection uses SMS (sent via [Twilio](http://www.twilio.com)) as the authentication mechanism.
+This __Passwordless connection__ uses SMS (sent via [Twilio](http://www.twilio.com)) as the authentication mechanism.
+This type of connection is particulary useful for native mobile applications.

 ### Setup